-EY Czech Republic executes the Global AQR program, reports results and develops responsive action plans.
-The Global AQR program involves inspection of completed audit engagements.
-It is a monitoring activity complying with the requirements and guidelines in the ISQM 1 and is supplemented, where necessary, to comply with EY Czech Republic professional standards and regulatory requirements.
-It also aids EY Czech Republic's ongoing efforts to identify areas where we can improve our performance or enhance our policies and procedures.
+EY Canada executes an Audit Quality Review (AQR) Program in accordance with the Global AQR program, and reports results and develops responsive action plans.
+The AQR program involves inspection of completed audit engagements.
+It is a monitoring activity complying with the requirements and guidelines in ISQM 1 and is supplemented, where necessary, to comply with EY Canada professional standards and regulatory requirements.
+It also aids EY Canada's ongoing efforts to identify areas where we can improve our performance or enhance our policies and procedures.

-Audit quality reviews include the inspection of at least one completed engagement for each partner in charge, including others functioning as PIC on a cyclical basis between 3 and 5 years, including elements of unpredictability.
-The engagements reviewed each year are selected on a risk-based approach covering a cross-section of EY Czech Republic's auditing practice.
-The Global AQR program includes detailed risk-focused file reviews covering a sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures; EY GAM requirements; and relevant local professional standards and regulatory requirements.
-It also includes reviews of a sample of non-audit assurance engagements performed by audit teams.
+Audit quality reviews include the inspection of at least one completed engagement for each PIC on a cyclical basis, including elements of unpredictability.
+The engagements reviewed each year are selected on a risk-based approach covering a cross-section of EY Canada's auditing practice.
+The AQR program includes detailed risk-focused file reviews covering a sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures; EY GAM requirements; and relevant local professional standards and regulatory requirements.
+It also includes reviews of a sample of non-audit assurance engagements.
 These measure compliance with the relevant professional standards, and internal policies and procedures that should be applied in executing non-audit assurance services.

-The Global AQR program also informs us of our compliance with regulatory requirements, professional standards, and policies and procedures.
+The AQR program informs us of our compliance with regulatory requirements, professional standards, and policies and procedures.

-AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, and their industry specialization.
-Audit reviewers are supported by other specialists, such as FAIT (IT audit), TARAS (tax), Forensics or Digital or other technical (e.g., sector or subject matter) for the review team to possess sufficient relevant knowledge and experience to conduct an effective AQR.
+AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, and in certain instances, their industry specialization.
 Team leaders and reviewers are independent of the engagements and teams they are reviewing and are normally assigned to inspections outside of their home location.

-The Global AQR program is supplemented by a program that covers inspections of other assurance and related services engagements regardless of the service line performing the work.
+The AQR program is supplemented by a program that covers inspections of other assurance and related services engagements regardless of the service line performing the work.
 This is referred to as the Other Assurance Quality Review (OAQR) program.

-The results of the AQR and OAQR processes are summarized globally (including for Areas and Regions), along with any key areas where the results indicate that continued improvements are required.
-Measures to resolve audit quality matters noted from the Global AQR program, external quality assurance reviews and peer reviews are addressed by Assurance leadership and our PPD.
-These programs provide important practice monitoring feedback for our System of Quality Management.
+The results of the AQR and OAQR processes are summarized globally, along with any key areas where the results indicate that continued improvements are required.
+Measures to resolve audit quality matters noted from the AQR program and regulatory inspections are addressed by Canadian Assurance leadership and the Canadian Professional Practice Director.
+These programs provide important practice monitoring feedback for our System of Quality Management and continuing quality improvement efforts.